 Bookings are now being taken for the Branch Laying Up Supper and Prize Giving on Saturday 11th November 2017 and for the Newtown Dash on 21st October 2017 (the last sailing event of the season).
-Scroll down more more details.
+Please scroll down this page for more detail.

 Saturday 21st October 2017 - Newtown Dash